 That's why no other commentators or IFAs run an open portfolio to show how good they are at investing.
 It is for this reason that I actually invest £50,000 of my own money for the benefit of 80-20 Investor subscribers.
 80-20 Investor is my DIY investing service which teaches people how to run their own money and make sure they are in the best performing funds.
 I continually update subscribers with the funds I buy and why.

-I have been running the portfolio for 19 months and in that time we’ve experienced market-sell offs, a Chinese equity market collapse, a commodity crash, Europe almost imploding as a result of the Greek debt crisis, Brexit, a shock US election win by Donald Trump, a subsequent US-China trade war, the coronavirus outbreak and a war in Ukraine.
+I have been running the portfolio for over eight years and in that time we've experienced market-sell offs, a Chinese equity market collapse, a commodity crash, Europe almost imploding as a result of the Greek debt crisis, Brexit, a shock US election win by Donald Trump, a subsequent US-China trade war, the coronavirus outbreak and a war in Ukraine.

-Yet despite this, within just the first 19 months my portfolio is comfortably beating professional fund managers, financial advisers, discretionary fund managers and passive portfolios since I began running it in March 2015, as shown in the table below my portfolio is also comfortably beating the UK stock market over the same period.
-The reason I have been able to do this, while only typically exposing around 50-60% of my money to the stock market, is that I have moved in and out of markets at the right time using the 80-20 Investor algorithm.
+Yet despite this, my portfolio is comfortably beating professional fund managers, financial advisers, discretionary fund managers and passive portfolios since I began running it in March 2015, as shown in the table below.
+The reason I have been able to do this, while only typically exposing around 50-60% of my money to the stock market, is that I have moved in and out of markets and altered my portfolio using the 80-20 Investor algorithm.
 I have turned my original £50,000 into £75,245.